top of page

 ATTORNEY GENERAL

-Chris is set to face off in the general election against Kris Kobach, whom long-time Kansans will remember as the Attorney General who, back when he was Secretary of State, tried to impose harsh state voter ID laws eerily similar to the more contemporary SAVE Act -- laws that were struck down by the Kansas Supreme Court.
+Chris Mann Ex cop, well qualified.
+Chris is set to face off in the general election against Kris Kobach, whom long-time Kansans will remember as the Attorney General who, back when he was Secretary of State, tried to impose harsh state voter ID laws eerily similar to the more contemporary SAVE Act -- laws that were struck down by the Courts.
 I'd definitely rather see Mann win this race.

 SECRETARY OF STATE

 Yes, I have competition in the Democratic primary for Secretary of State.
-Check out her website, and then decide which of us you think should face off against the Republican candidate in the general election.
+Check out her website, and then decide if you'd rather vote for her or me.

 Jennifer Day